Chapter 4 Nonlinear Dynamics in One Dimension

 theme(legend.position = "bottom")

-The phase portrait (top) shows how the growth rate varies with population size.
+The phase portrait (top) shows how growth rate varies with population size.
 The arrows indicate flow direction—where populations move over time.
 Notice how all arrows point toward the stable fixed point at \(N = K\).

 4.4 Beyond Simple Equilibrium: Bistable Systems